 In addition to choosing the right variety, you also must know how to grow them.
 Typically, June bearers produce berries in the second year after they are planted and predominantly produce runners in the first year, and so they should be grown in matted rows, as a perennial.
 This is another reason June bearers can be problematic for Interior Alaska.
 In addition to their penchant for short days, they also must be cold hardy enough to survive our winters.
 Curtis Dearborn, a former horticulturist at the Matanuska Experiment Farm, found only 15 percent of 80 June bearing tested in the Matanuska Valley survived the winter.

 On the other hand, everbearers and day neutrals will produce a crop the same year you plant them.
 They devote much less energy to growing runners, which thankfully goes into making berries.
 By using plastic mulch and hoops, you can bump up production even further.

 There are strawberries native to Alaska that of course thrive as perennials – the Mountain Strawberry (Fragaria virginiana) and the Beach Strawberry (Fragaria chiloensis).
 These species make a nice strawberry patch, and even spread beyond your patch if you’re not careful, but their berries are teensy.
 Toklat and Alaska Pioneer also will do well as perennials and, because of hybridization, offer a larger berry than the native strawberries while retaining the ability to survive cold winters.

 Even though our long days and cold winters limit which strawberry varieties you should attempt to grow in Interior Alaska, luckily, there are still plenty to choose from.
-For further information on how to grow strawberries, see this helpful guide from Oregon State University.
+Aside from choosing the right variety, I’m still learning how to increase the productivity of my strawberries.